Office of the Cherokee County Attorney · Columbus, Kansas (620) 304-3020 ext. 6 · info@cherokeecountyattorney.com

 How a Criminal Case Works in Kansas

-This page is intended as a plain-language overview of how a criminal case moves through the Kansas court system in Cherokee County.
-It is general information only and not a substitute for legal advice.
-If you are charged with a crime, you should consult a private attorney or ask the court to appoint counsel.
+This page is a general, plain-language overview.
+The sequence, terminology, deadlines, and rights can differ based on the charge, age of the accused, custody status, court orders, waivers, and other law.
+It is not legal advice.
+If you are charged with a crime, consult a private attorney or ask the court about appointed counsel.

 1. Investigation